zaeem1510/Bug-Prediction-Model/README.md

 **Logistic Regression Model**(Refer to Bug_Prediction.ipynb in the main)

+**Note**: It is recommended that the notebook be run on an online console for minimizing errors while importing libraries.

 A detailed description of all the sections of code has been given in the notebook above each code snippet.
+**Libraries used:**

+1) NumPy: NumPy is the fundamental package for scientific computing in Python.
+It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.
+2) pandas: pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive.
+It aims to be the fundamental high-level building block for doing practical, real-world data analysis in Python.
+3) genism: Gensim is a Python library for topic modelling, document indexing and similarity retrieval with large corpora.
+Target audience is the natural language processing (NLP) and information retrieval (IR) community.

+**Note:** genism library needs to be manually installed on the machine to execute the functionality of NLP through it.
+If the notebook is run on an online console, the installation will happen autoatically through a dedicated section meant to download genism as a plugin/api.

+**Reading the file:**
+The file is read to the variable dataset through the read_excel method.
+This may be changed to read_csv according the file type that needs to be read.

+**Vectorization and Tokenization:**
+Fundamentals idea for executing NLP is to convert all the summries in the given dataset to tokens and then convert them to vectors.
+Two respective functions spacy_tokenizer and sent_vec hae been defined for this purpose.

+**Training and testing:**
+The test size may be manipulated according to the size of the input dataset.
+As the input dataset grows, it is advised to decrease the test size slighlty to avoid underfitting.
+Underfitting is amore likely scenario than overfitting in regards to this dataset as the summaries are highly diverse in nature after tokenization.